NeuralNetworkVerification/Marabou/README.md

 ```
 ### Build Instructions for Windows using Visual Studio

-First, install Visual Studio and select the "Desktop development with C++" workload.
+First, install Visual Studio 2017 or later and select the "Desktop development with C++" workload.
-Ensure that CMake and wget are installed and added to your PATH.
+Ensure that CMake is installed and added to your PATH.

 Open a command prompt and run:
 ```